-Vermont’s most commonly utilized bullying prevention programs do not involve theatre as a learning tool.
 The Theatre-in-Action Bullying Prevention Program is Vermont’s only arts-integrated anti-bullying education program.
-We teach key concepts in anti-bullying awareness while teaching vital theatre skills for confidence-building, risk-taking, and empathy-building.
+We teach key concepts in anti-bullying awareness alongside drama activities for social-emotional learning that boost students’ confidence, encourage healthy risk-taking, build empathy skills for all ages and abilities.

-Theatre-in-Action elicits students’ ideas about inequalities in their school community and asks, “What would you do to change these problems?
+Encourages Critical Thinking.
+Our workshops elicits students’ ideas about inequalities in their school community and asks, “What would you do to change these problems?
 What are your solutions?”
-When youth are allowed to critically examine their proposed solutions for a familiar problem by acting them out, they take responsibility for their choices because they see, hear, and feel those choices in action, on a stage, with the support of their peers.
+When youth critically examine familiar problem through drama, they take responsibility for their choices.
+Students they see, hear, and feel those choices in action, on a stage, with the support of their peers.

 “Theatre-in-Action helped me know the meaning of bullying.
 I learned different forms of bullying.
 Sometimes I bully and I never realized how much it hurts others.
 I learned that it’s okay to just be yourself.” - Josh